Foundation Models for Logistics: Toward Certifiable, Conversational Planning Interfaces: Introduction

 \section{Introduction}

-\textbf{Toward conversational, certifiable logistics. } From humanitarian air‑lifts that must beat incoming storms to e‑commerce warehousing that re-optimizes routes every minute, modern logistics is increasingly a race against time, uncertainty, and domain complexity.
+\textbf{Toward Conversational, Certifiable Logistics. } From humanitarian air‑lifts that must beat incoming storms to e‑commerce warehousing that re-optimizes routes every minute, modern logistics is increasingly a race against time, uncertainty, and domain complexity \citep{ozdamar2004emergency, ghiani2004introduction}.
 Operators juggle heterogeneous data—live satellite imagery, weather forecasts, inventory databases, and a lattice of hard constraints on safety, cost, and regulation.
-Today, interacting with these systems demands fluency in specialized planning languages and manual cross‑checks, leaving non‑experts on the sidelines and slowing even seasoned professionals when crises strike.
+Today, interacting with these systems demands fluency in specialized planning languages and manual cross‑checks, leaving non‑experts on the sidelines and slowing even seasoned professionals when crises strike \citep{nicoletti2024green, nicoletti2025impact}.
+This challenge motivates growing interest in more accessible, conversational interfaces for logistics planning.

-We envision a new class of \emph{Vision–Language-Logistics agents} (\textbf{VLL agents}): multimodal AI co‑pilots that can (i) understand rich, free‑form instructions; (ii) ground those instructions in real‑time perceptual data; (iii) synthesize and visualize executable plans through tight neurosymbolic integration; and (iv) \emph{prove to the user}, via explicit uncertainty signals and formal checks, that the inferred goals align with the user’s true intent.
+We develop \emph{\textbf{Vision–Language-Logistics (VLL) agents}}: multimodal AI co‑pilots that can (i) understand rich, free‑form instructions; (ii) ground those instructions in real‑time perceptual data; (iii) synthesize and visualize executable plans through tight neurosymbolic integration; and (iv) \emph{prove to the user}, via explicit uncertainty signals and formal checks, that the inferred goals (i.e., user objectives) align with the user’s true intent.
+VLL agents build on parallel advances in vision–language modeling, uncertainty estimation, and neurosymbolic verification, situating these techniques within the emerging landscape of conversational, certifiable logistics systems.

-\textbf{High‑level functionality.} A VLL agent is designed as a closed perception–reasoning–action loop.
+A VLL agent is a closed perception–reasoning–action loop.
 At the perception stage, vision models extract salient entities (e.g., damaged runways or congested highways) that ground the referents in a natural‑language command.
-An LLM then translates the grounded request into a structured goal specification (PDDL, SQL, or a task‑graph) that downstream planners can solve.
+A language model then translates the grounded request into a structured goal specification (e.g., PDDL or SQL) that downstream planners can solve.
 Finally, a symbolic verifier or constraint solver confirms feasibility and compliance, returning either a certified plan or a targeted clarification query.
-This architecture, depicted in Figure~\ref{fig:vllm_architecture}, enables \emph{conversational replanning at the cadence of operational tempo}: users can issue follow‑up directives, receive intermediate analyses, and iterate until the plan is both satisfactory and formally sound.
+This architecture, depicted in Figure~\ref{fig:vllm_architecture}, enables conversational replanning at the cadence of operational tempo, i.e., users can issue follow‑up directives, receive intermediate analyses, and iterate until the plan is both satisfactory and formally sound.
 In short, VLL agents promise \emph{accessibility without sacrificing reliability}.